aquadrizzt/TomeAndBlood/README.md

  This component changes the school of various spells, to make sure there is at least one spell at each level in each school, and that specialists of different schools are better-balanced against one another.
 Generally:

 -- Sequencer spells are moved to the school of Enchantment<br />
--- Power Word spells are moved to the school of Enchantment -- Symbol spells are moved to the school of Divination -- A couple other little changes
+-- Power Word spells are moved to the school of Enchantment<br />
+-- Symbol spells are moved to the school of Divination<br />
+-- A couple other little changes<br />

 These changes are determined by a list that resides in /tomeandblood/data/core/spell_list_base.tpa.
 That file is human readable and you can change it as you like, so you have complete control over the school of every spell, before installing the mod.